 The British Virgin Islands are famously easy to sail, and a fantastic choice for beginner sailors or anyone looking to take advantage of visiting the Caribbean’s stunning beaches and islands.
 The weather is warm year-round and drier towards the beginning of the year with the months between January and May being the best time to visit.
 As a British visitor, you won’t need a visa, and the same is true for Americans, Canadians and the majority of EU travellers, though it’s best to check with your embassy before travelling.

-Beef Island Tortola Airport, also called Terrance B. Lettsome International, is the nation’s primary airport and is a 25-minute drive to Road Town which is the ideal base for boat trips in Tortola.
+Beef Island Tortola Airport, also called Terrance B. Lettsome International, is the nation’s primary airport and is a 25-minute drive to Road Town which is the ideal base for sailing holidays in Tortola.
 The BVI use the US dollar as their currency, and on Tortola the main ports are found at Road Harbour, Soper’s Hole and Nanny Cay.

 Cane Garden Bay is one of Tortola’s most popular beaches.
 There are a number of others, including Long Bay on Beef Island and Josiah’s Bay, where you can enjoy surfing or sunbathing.